Big Dance UK: Big Dance Week

-In Big Dance Week, 7–15 July 2012, there were hundreds of performances and events of all types in all corners of the UK coordinated by the Big Dance Hubs and many other individuals and organisations.
+In Big Dance Week, 7–15 July 2012, there were many events and performances taking place across the UK coordinated by the Big Dance Hubs and many other individuals and organisations.

 The Big Street Dance Day, took place on Saturday 14 July 2012, was the UK moment for the celebration of dance in public squares across the country.
 The aim was to encourage as many organisations as possible to take over a public space whether it be a street, square, park or sports stadium and provide as many opportunities as possible for people to dance together against the backdrop of the Olympic & Paralympic Games.
 International partners were also encouraged to organise events locally.

 Big Dance Trafalgar Square 2012 took place in London.
 Wayne McGregor as the Creative Director for Trafalgar Square created a large-scale dance piece for 1000 participants from across London who performed alongside professional dancers from Wayne McGregor | Random Dance, English National Ballet, community groups and vocational schools across the capital.
 Channel 4 commissioned Leopard Films to make a film 'Big Dance 2012' which was broadcast on Sunday 15 July.